 Origin, History, Evolution, and Language Family

-Here are a few key facts you should know before exploring your Japanese studies.
+Here are a few key facts you should know before studying Japanese.

-This section provides a complete overview of the Japanese language’s history, origins, and transitions from the past until today.
+This section provides an overview of the Japanese language’s history, origins, and transitions from the past to the present.

 The root and connection with other languages

 Japanese is one of the rare languages whose genetic affiliation is unknown.
-There have been debates amongst linguists about the origins of the Japanese language.
-Yet, it lacks solid proof to reach any conclusion.
+Linguists have debated its origins but lack solid proof to reach any conclusion.

 Some evidence suggests various roots, such as Ural-Altaic, Chinese, and Polynesian.